 Nootropics Expert Recommendation

-We recommend the use of Mind Lab Pro as a nootropic stack for total brain optimization.
+Nootropics Expert Tested and ApprovedI recommend Mind Lab Pro as a nootropic stack for total brain optimization.

 Pricing of Mind Lab Pro is very competitive for what you get.
-Some on reddit.com and other blogs have commented that Opti Nutra only sells this stack from their site.
+Some on reddit.com and other blogs have commented that the company only sells this stack from their site.
 And don’t offer a free trial.

 I’ve been in internet marketing for many years and completely understand the hazards of offering a free trial.
 Especially when you’re selling a high-quality product at the best price you can to stay competitive.
 It doesn’t make sense to offer free trials when you back it up with a risk-free, “empty bottle”, money-back guarantee.